-- The first tuition payment of the school year is due on July 1st. - The July 1st payment holds the student's place for the school year. - For families choosing the 10 month payment plan, payments are due on the 1st of each month through April. - Although tuition can be broken into payment plans for affordability purposes, it is not a month to month obligation, but rather, an annual commitment.
+- The Registration fee is due on June 1st. - The first tuition payment for the school year is due on July 1st. - The July 1st payment holds the student's place through July, the August payment holds the student's place through August. - For families choosing the 10-month payment plan, payments are due on the 1st of each month through April. - Although tuition can be broken into payment plans for affordability purposes, it is not a month-to-month obligation, but rather, an annual commitment.

 Unfortunately, there are times when a family is unable to make a payment due to illness, job loss, etc. We do not want any family to leave due to inability to pay.
 However, it is your responsibility to contact the office as soon as possible if you are having difficulty in making your tuition payments.
-In the event that a payment is late/missed and an arrangement has not been made with the administration, the following arrears policy applies:
+If a payment is late/missed and an arrangement has not been made with the administration, the following arrears policy applies: